nejimonraveendran/Audio-Spectrum-Analyzer-Display/RpiSpectrumAnalyzer/README.md

 ## Final Words

-There are many things that can be implemented, but I have not done so because of the time constraints.
+There are many more things that can be implemented in this project, but I have not done so because of the time constraints.
 Contributions are welcome.
 Currently, I have not set up related settings.
 However, if you are interested in contributing to this project, please let me know via opening an issue, etc., and I will consider setting up for contributions.
 Some of the backlog I can think of:
 - Ability to persist the configuration/settings on the server side in a database.
 - More types of visualizations.
 - Support for more devices/platforms.